protontypes/open-sustainable-technology/README.md

 - [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia.
 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) -  Aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
 - [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.
-- [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - The REgional Model of INvestments and Development is a modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
 - [PowerSystemDataModel](https://github.com/ie3-institute/PowerSystemDataModel) - Provides an extensive data model capable of modelling energy systems with high granularity e.g. for bottom-up simulations.
 - [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) - A Sector-Coupled Open Optimisation Model of the European Energy System.
 - [antaresViz](https://github.com/rte-antares-rpackage/antaresViz) - Visualize the results of Antares, an Open Source power system simulator meant to be used by anybody placing value in quantifying the adequacy or the economic performance of interconnected energy systems , at short or remote time horizons.